Lesotho: Independence

 An Interim Political Authority (IPA), charged with reviewing the electoral structure in the country, was created in December 1998.
 IPA devised a proportional electoral system to ensure that the opposition would be represented in the National Assembly.
 The new system retained the existing 80 elected Assembly seats, and added 40 seats to be filled on a proportional basis.
 Elections were held under this new system in May 2002, and LCD won, gaining 54% of the vote.
 There are irregularities and threats of violence from Major General Lekhanya.
 Nine opposition parties hold all 40 of the proportional seats, with BNP having the largest share (21).
 LCD has 79 of the 80 constituency-based seats.
 While its elected members participate in the National Assembly, BNP has launched legal challenges to the elections, including a recount.

-On 30 August 2014, an alleged abortive military "coup" took place, forcing then Prime Minister Thomas Thabane to flee to South Africa for three days.
+On 30 August 2014, an alleged abortive military "coup" took place, forcing the Prime Minister Thomas Thabane to flee to South Africa for three days.

 On 19 May 2020, Thomas Thabane formally stepped down as prime minister of Lesotho following months of pressure after he was named as a suspect in the murder of his ex-wife.
 Moeketsi Majoro, the economist and former Minister of Development Planning, was elected as Thabane's successor.

 On 13 May 2020, according to the health ministry, Lesotho became the last African nation to report a COVID-19 case.

+On 28 October 2022, Sam Matekane was sworn in as Lesotho's new Prime Minister after forming a new coalition government.
+His Revolution for Prosperity (RFP) party, formed earlier same year, won the 7 October elections.

+The second Trump administration (since 20 January 2025) imposed tariffs on 2 April 2025.
+The US government classified Lesotho as one of the countries that allegedly hindered trade with the US and made an import tariff of 50 percent – one of the highest in the world.
+Factories had to be closed.

+According to US officials, the basis for this measure was that Lesotho taxes American goods at almost 100 percent.
+Many observers consider this accusation unfounded.
+Lesotho does not fully control its own tariffs.
+As a member of the Southern African Customs Union (SACU), it has common external tariffs that are set centrally.
+Furthermore, trade in US products is marginal for Lesotho – the poor country primarily exports and hardly imports from the United States.

+Lesotho has relied on textile exports to the US.
+The impact of the tariff shock was therefore immediate.
+Within weeks, orders were canceled, factories closed, and thousands of people laid off.
+The government of Lesotho declared a state of economic emergency.

+Particularly affected were women, who make up the majority of workers in the textile industry.
+Related sectors such as transportation, hospitality, and housing rental also suffer massively from the downturn.